 - Fill out a Communications Questionnaire

-- Use a handy workbook to discover their purpose, vision, mission, and position
+- Use a handy workbook to start to uncover their purpose, vision, mission, and brand position

 We take the results of these exercises (and any other comms-related collateral we’ve been given) to do a full Communications Review—an audit of all existing statements and messaging.
 We also consider your competition, looking at the analysis provided via Brand Strategy work as well as an Audience Breakout spreadsheet you’ll have filled out.
 This all happens prior to your first deliverable, the idea being that we need to know where you are now, communications-wise, before we can make the recommendations and do the work that takes you forward.